 Plates can go in the oven if they are labeled as oven-safe.
 This label is usually found on the bottom of the plate.
-Common plate materials that are oven-safe are glass, ceramic, metal, and cast iron.
-If you put a plate that is not oven-safe in the oven, it could crack or break.
+Common plate materials that are oven-safe are glass, ceramic, metal, cast iron, porcelain, and stoneware.
+You should NOT put plates in the oven if they are plastic, wood, paper, or styrofoam.

 In this post, we’ve got a more in-depth look at the different types of oven-safe plates, as well as the types of plates you definitely should NOT put in your oven.
 Let’s get to it!

-Before we get started talking about the materials that are oven-safe, we need to talk about something called thermal shock.
+Before we get started talking about oven-safe materials, we need to talk about something called thermal shock.

 Thermal shock is what happens when there is a rapid change in the temperature of an object.
 In this case, a plate rapidly heating or rapidly cooling.

 This can cause materials to break and/or crack even if they are labeled as oven-safe.

 To avoid this, don’t put a plate straight into a very hot oven, put the plate in the oven when it’s cold and then allow the oven to preheat with the plate inside.